Campbell Dodgson

-Campbell Dodgson, CBE DLitt Hon RE (13 August 1867 – 11 July 1948) was a British art historian and museum curator.
+Campbell Dodgson (13 August 1867 – 11 July 1948) was a British art historian and museum curator.
 He was the Keeper of Prints and Drawings at the British Museum in 1912–32.

 Biography

 Student

 Campbell Dodgson was the eighth and last child of William Oliver Dodgson, a London stockbroker, and Lucy Elizabeth Smith, daughter of Henley Smith who owned the Priory on the Isle of Wight which had been passed into the Grose-Smith family after the death of Sir Nash Grose.
 He was a distant cousin of Charles Lutwidge Dodgson, better known as author Lewis Carroll.
 His close relatives included his brother Edward Spencer Dodgson, his nephew the artist John Arthur Dodgson, and his great-nephew the British composer and broadcaster Stephen Cuthbert Dodgson.

 Dodgson was a scholar at Winchester, 1880–86, and New College, Oxford University, 1886–91, where he was listed in the directory as having studied previously at Winchester College, and the seventh son of William Oliver Dodgson, gentleman.
 He obtained a First in Greats (ancient history and philosophy) in 1890, and a Second in Theology in 1891.

 In 1934 Dodgson was given the honorary degree of DLitt at Oxford Convocation.
 The Times of London reports: "Mr. Dodgson was described as ex animo Wiccamicus, Collegii Novi quondam scholaris et Custodis illustrissimi, nuper perempti, gener.
 His long and distinguished record as Keeper of Drawings and Prints at the, British Museum testifies to his expert knowledge, as does also his editorship of the Print' Collectors' Quarterly.
 The Ashmolean has to thank him not only for a catalogue of woodcuts but for training Dr. Parker, the present Keeper of the Department of Fine Arts.
 He has recently been awarded the Hindenburg Prize for Kunst und Wissenschafft."